luisgc2116/luis_notes/index.md

 ## Foundations to Probability

-1. [Probability Spaces](published_notes/fundamental/intro_prob_spaces/): Introduction to representing something in a probability triplet.
+1. [Introduction to Probability Spaces](published_notes/fundamental/intro_prob_spaces/): Introduction to representing something in a probability triplet.

 2. [Introduction to Independence and Conditional Probability](published_notes/fundamental/intro_cond_prob/index.md): An introduction to intuitively understand conditional probabilities, which are instrumental in the understanding of Bayes' Theorem.